Complete Healthcare Guide

 Clinical Research and Trials

-Clinical research funding supports studies involving human participants, from early-phase trials to large-scale population studies.
-Awards range from £50K-£5M depending on study scope and duration.
+Clinical research funding supports studies involving human participants, from early-phase trials to large-scale population studies:

 • Observational Studies: Longitudinal and cross-sectional population research